Jump-start your second act on LinkedInFinances

 - Discover new information.
 LinkedIn is a veritable goldmine when it comes to finding info on the organizations you'd like to work with or for.
 Be sure to follow the updates of all the companies and people you have an interest in doing business with, as well as influencers and experts in your field.

 - Put in the time.
 LinkedIn isn't a set-it-and-forget-it resource.
 You need to ask for connections, participate in groups and get involved.
-Colner suggests spending 15 minutes each day making connections, reading and engaging with updates, and posting blogs and sharing content to keep yourself top-of-mind.
+Colner suggests spending 15 minutes each day making connections, reading and engaging with updates, and posting blogs or sharing content to keep yourself top-of-mind.

 This information is brought to you by Athene — where unconventional thinking brings innovative annuity solutions to help make your retirement dreams a reality.